George Webster (presenter): Early life

-Webster was born on 29 July 2000 in Rawdon, West Yorkshire with Down's syndrome.
+Webster was born on 29 July 2000 in Rawdon, West Yorkshire with Down syndrome.
 Growing up, he struggled to enunciate properly, prompting him and his family to learn Makaton; Mr Tumble was his role model due to his use of this communication aid.
 He attended St. Peter's Primary School, Benton Park School, and Shipley College.
 Aged eight, he joined Stage Door, a performing arts and music school in Guiseley, which he was a member of until he was 19.
 He also later joined Mind the Gap, a performing arts college in Bradford, and spent a few years at a drama class at Elev8 in Horsforth.

 Career

 In 2016, he started spending his Saturday mornings volunteering at a Parkrun in Woodhouse Moor in Leeds, the Hyde Park Harriers.
 He later took over the course himself and became a Parkrun ambassador.
 While volunteering, a Sky UK TV crew who were filming nearby asked if they could film him for a day for a series they were making.
 They released a film about his running in 2019, which aired as part of Jessica's Parkrun Heroes, which was presented by Jessica Ennis-Hill.
-That year, Webster took a post at Café 21 Co in Leeds, a café launched in 2019 and staffed by people with Down's syndrome.
+That year, Webster took a post at Café 21 Co in Leeds, a café launched in 2019 and staffed by people with Down syndrome.
 He has credited the café with giving him "a sense of independence", and stated in 2024 that he still put in shifts there when he could.